Macrometacorp/docs/docs/connections/ingestion-modes.md

 ## FULL_TABLE Ingestion

 This method works by scanning the entire table from the source database and copying all rows into the destination system.
-This happens when the replication is the first time.
+This happens when the replication is the first time and any time you click **Reload Collection** in Collection Settings.

 FULL_TABLE is the most comprehensive way of replicating data, as it ensures that the destination system contains a complete copy of the source table at the point the replication was run.
 However, it can be resource-intensive, particularly for large tables, and it doesn't reflect changes in real-time.
 Instead, the changes are only visible if you reload the collection.

 ## Which to Choose

 Each of these methods has their pros and cons, and the choice between them often depends on the specific use case.
-For example, if real-time data is a requirement and the database supports it, LOG_BASED replication might be the better choice.
+For example, if real-time data is a requirement and the database supports it, then LOG_BASED replication might be the better choice.
 However, if you need to do a simple import of your full data, or manually update it infrequently, then FULL_TABLE replication could be simpler and just as effective.